-It should be also interesting to study the existence and description of a stress energy tensor for other discrete models on Delaunay graphs, such as Dirac Fermions, the Ising model, the O(N) model, etc. using the approach of our work.
+{\textbf{5:}} It should also be interesting to study the existence and description of a stress-energy tensor for other discrete models on Delaunay graphs, such as Dirac Fermions, the Ising model, the O(N) model, etc. using the approach of our work.
 It would be fruitful to compare the results with the approaches taken in \cite{Hongler2019} and \cite{Chelkak-Glazman-Smirnov2018} (see section~\ref{ssRelDiff}).